WPDevelopers/embedpress/src/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-PublishPress Embeds provides embeds for major sites, from YouTube and Twitch videos, to Google Maps and Docs, to Soundcloud and Spotify audio files.
+EmbedPress provides embeds for major sites, from YouTube and Twitch videos, to Google Maps and Docs, to Soundcloud and Spotify audio files.

 == Description ==

-PublishPress Embeds easily connects WordPress to all the web services you use.
+EmbedPress easily connects WordPress to all the web services you use.

-With PublishPress Embeds, all you need is the URL.
+With EmbedPress, all you need is the URL.
 Find the URL for your video, image, audio file or map and simply cut-and-paste the URL into a WordPress post.
-PublishPress Embeds automatically understands the URL and embeds your content.
+EmbedPress automatically understands the URL and embeds your content.
 You can embed media from over 75 sites.

-Here are some of the most popular sites you can use with PublishPress Embeds:
+Here are some of the most popular sites you can use with EmbedPress:

 * **Google**: You can embed Google Maps, Docs, Forms, Sheets and more.
 * **Facebook**: You can embed Facebook posts and videos to your site.